 She comes with a ‘make your own bronzer’ kit – you get a compact with a lid and a sponge applicator.
 You need to supply your own coconut oil, cocoa powder and nutmeg, plus some surgical spirit for a quick clean of the compact.
 We skipped this bit as I’ve read that surgical spirit can be irritating to some skins.

 All you need to do is mix 2 teaspoons of coconut oil with 2 teaspoons of cocoa powder and melt is for 15 seconds in a microwave.
 Add a dash of nutmeg then mix and fill the compact 3/4 full.
 Pop into the fridge for 15 minutes and hey presto, your own bronzer with no chemical nasties.

 I was a little sceptical but actually, it gives quite a good colour and is certainly safer for Caitlin’s skin than some of the other kiddy make-up compacts you get attached to magazines these days.

 The only downside is that in this hot weather you might need to keep it in the fridge because the coconut oil soon becomes liquid again.

 The manufacturers suggest that the age range for this doll is 6+ which I think is about right.
 I would say 8-9 is probably the top end of the age range these dolls would appeal too as, at nearly 11, Caitlin has almost outgrown dolls.
 Kids these days are so sophisticated, aren’t they and the inclusion of an experiment with each one is a neat idea to keep their interest.

-The Project Mc2 dolls are available from available from Amazon, Argos, Smyths, Tescos and ToysRus.
+Other Project Mc2 dolls are available from Amazon, Argos and Tescos.

 You can find out more at the website at www.projectmc2.com for new experiments, videos and updates.